cksystemsteaching/selfie/README.md

 > Atomic instructions

 RISC-V, like many other architectures, features *atomic instructions* that enable fine-grained *lock-free* code, especially in short critical sections, as an alternative to coarse-grained locking, which still has its place with long critical sections.
 Interestingly, however, atomic instructions are needed to implement even locks on parallel multi-processor and multi-core hardware, regardless of performance.

+> Test and set

 The simplest atomic instruction for implementing locks is called *test-and-set* (TS) which saves or tests the value of a bit in shared memory for eventually returning that value after setting the value of the bit to 1, all in one atomic operation.
-Only one TS instruction, out of possibly many executing in parallel, may return 0, indicating that it successfully flipped the bit from 0 to 1 while all others failed and returned 1.
+Only one TS instruction at a time, out of possibly many executing in parallel, may return 0, indicating that it successfully flipped the bit from 0 to 1 while all others failed and returned 1, observing the effect of the successful instruction.

+> Compare and swap

+Modern hardware typically features a variety of atomic instructions, often with richer semantics than TS for better performance.
+An atomic instruction that is widely supported is *compare-and-swap* (CAS) which compares a word-sized value in shared memory with a given old value and then, if those values match, swaps the value in shared memory for a given new value, returning with a success or failure code, all in a single atomic operation.
+CAS has been used in the design of many *concurrent* data structures and algorithms, as pointers, and not just values, can be modified atomically in shared memory with CAS.

+> ABA problem

+Hard to believe but it took a while for people to realize that CAS is subject to the *ABA problem*.
+If the correctness of your concurrent algorithm relies on knowing if shared memory has been modified since last time you looked, then CAS might not be the right choice for you.
+CAS can provide that information but only with some probability strictly below 1.
+The reason is strikingly simple.
+Swapping some value A for some different value B shows that shared memory has been modified.
+But some time later, swapping B back for A makes shared memory look like it has not been modified ever since A was there.
+However, what if A changed its role in the meantime?
+For example, if A and B are pointers, and memory is reused, then A may refer to some memory block that is deallocated after A is swapped for B. Some time later, the deallocated memory block might be reused, and thus still referred to by A. If B is then swapped for A, shared memory looks like that memory deallocation and reuse never happened.
+Many memory allocator do reuse memory fast, so the ABA problem does indeed occur in practice unless some countermeasures are taken!
+We provide an example below.
+There are essentially three ways to deal with the ABA problem:

+1. Do not use CAS.
+RISC-V takes that option, as we see below.
+2. Version pointers.
+3. Garbage-collect pointers.

 > Load-reserve and store-conditional